How Humidity Affects Growth

 We aim for 20 min as a guideline.
 But the real duration depends on how long it takes to return to a disease-risk-free zone of 3g/m3 of humidity deficit.

-That's it: my tips to keep good humidity
+That's it: a few tips to keep good humidity

 It will ensure constant growth and fruit quality!